 Losing your job sucks and the hard truth is that there is no job security anymore.
 Budgets run out, startups fail, companies pivot, or worse -- toxic work environments force you out.
 Being a working professional in this day and age means doing the most to stay afloat and when you suddenly get canned (laid off, fired, let go, you choose which term you like), your world can quickly fall apart.
 As a very experienced sudden job loss-er and frequent career shifter (sometimes not by choice), I'm here to tell you it's going to be okay.

 I unfortunately have seen far too many friends, family members and overall good people suddenly lose their jobs and realize they have no backup plan.
 They don't know what to do next, how to prepare for a paycheck-less life or how to respond in the moment it's happening.
 Processing it all is emotional and frustrating but can also be short term.
 After years of dishing tips through private DMs and with layoff season coming in hot (Q4 is the worst, by the way), I thought it was time to share my story of surviving unemployment.
 This series has a few goals:

-20+ Steps to Help You Survive Sudden Job Loss:
+20+ Steps to Help You Survive Sudden Job Loss

 I'll walk you through every stage of unemployment:

-- Before it happens: Being smart with your day-to-day work activities
+Before it happens: Being smart with your day-to-day work activities

 If/when it happens: Know how to respond in the moment

 After it happens: Moving on and making the best of it